 Although Erophila glabrescens was first named in 1852, it was not until 1987 that its recognition as a species became the norm in British Botany, through inclusion in the Flora of the British Isles by A.R.
 Clapham, T.G.
 Tutin and D.M.
 Moore.
 In consequence, all Kent Erophila records in Philp (1982) were treated as Erophila verna.
 The split of this taxon so as to recognize Erophila glabrescens as separate was reflected in the Kent survey of 1991-2005, published as Philp (2010).
 There, Eric Philp stated that he had taken great care over the identification of Erophila, but many specimens seemed to vary on the same plant as to stem hairiness or petal shape, characters used to distinguish between Erophila verna and Erophila glabrescens.
 He assigned any doubtful plants to Erophila verna and was left with only three tetrad records for Erophila glabrescens.
-These were from Teston, Eccles and Greatstone.
+These as long as the leaf blades (or less, down to half as long); petals are bifid from half to three quarters to the base; and the plant is usually hairy.
+Erophila glabrescens has petioles from one and a half to two and a half times as long as the leaf blades and is usually sub-glabrous.
+It is, however, often not easy to identify the boundary between petiole and leaf for measurement purposes.
+Also, "usually hairy" and "usually sub-glabrous" imply that there is potential for overlap of hairiness; and in any event, the density of pubescence changes with development and hairs tend to be lost with age.
+There are therefore risks of mis-determination of plants other than those which have petals clearly divided less than half-way, and scapes which are glabrous or virtually so.